 Crew members participate in leadership training.
 They learn the value of teamwork while helping others and improving the environment.
 LaCC hosts AmeriCorps members, ages 18-28, from across the U.S. Participants come together for a once-in-a-lifetime experience to learn new job skills, develop leadership qualities, and serve their community.

-Members work between 300 and 1700 service hours (averaging 30-40 hours per week), and receive ongoing training by LaCC staff and partnering agencies.
+Members serve an 11-month term (averaging 30-40 hours per week) and receive ongoing training by LaCC staff and partnering agencies.

 Benefits include a Monthly Living Stipend, Education Award, Student Loan Deferment, and Health Insurance